 If you are promoting a product that may get your users into financial trouble in 5 or 10 years, can cause them legal problems, or can potentially ruin their lives, well, that’s their problem, isn’t it?
 With luck, you’ll be out by then, and you’ll be enjoying your well-deserved exit.
 Right now, all you want, all your need, is for them to sign up.

-While unicorns focus on (short-term) customer acquisition, Zebras focus on (long-term) customer success and customer satisfaction.
+While unicorns focus on (short-term) customer acquisition, we try to focus on (long-term) customer success and customer satisfaction.

 Unicorns foster monopolies